artsy/ezel/README.md

 * [Sharify](https://github.com/artsy/sharify)
 * [Benv](https://github.com/artsy/benv)

 At it's heart Easel is just a Backbone app and therefore relies on an external API as it's data source.
-This can come in a [variety](http://expressjs.com/) [of](https://github.com/intridea/grape) [forms](http://flask.pocoo.org/), and it's up to you to choose the best technology to serve your data over HTTP.
+This can come in a [variety](http://expressjs.com/) [of](https://github.com/intridea/grape) [forms](http://flask.pocoo.org/) and it's up to you to choose the best technology to serve your data over HTTP.

-Once you understand how the above projects work, diving into Easel is just a matter of understanding it's patterns.
+Once you understand how the above tools work, diving into Easel is just a matter of understanding it's patterns.
 When you're ready, you can delete all of the example files and start clean by running `make clean`.

 ## Project vs. Apps vs. Components